Digital Twins Healthcare & Nutrition

 "The health outcomes of “actual digital twins” could be utilized to formulate basic prognostic models and actions that are predicted to be more relevant to the person in question and lead to improved outcomes compared with current practices.”
 Gkouskou et al 2020

-Digital Twins in Personalized Nutrition
+Applications of Digital Twin technology in Personalized Nutrition

 Detecting and treating malnutrition in hospitals

-Malnutrition can worsen health outcomes and modify the response to treatments, which is why early detection is crucial.
-Over the years, many screening tools have been developed, such as GLIM, MUST, SNAQ to screen for malnutrition on admission and on the ward, but many patients still slip through the net especially on hospital discharge.
-Nutritional therapy needs to be personalized for every patient based on their medical history, nutritional status.
-This may require specialized diets, nutritional supplements or the instigation of enteral or parenteral nutrition.
+To date, many screening tools have been developed, such as Global Leadership Initiative on Malnutrition (GLIM), Malnutrition Universal Screening Tool (MUST) and Short Nutritional Assessment Questionnaire (SNAQ) to screen for malnutrition on admission and on the ward, yet many patients fail to be screened during their treatment journey especially on hospital discharge [19].
+Nutritional support can increase survival after hospital discharge and needs to be personalized for every patient based on their medical history, nutritional status and social determinants [19].
+This may require prescription of specialized diets, nutritional supplements or the instigation of enteral or parenteral nutrition.

 Predicting short and long-term responses to diets